Steinway & Sons: Foundation and growth

 Heinrich Engelhard Steinweg first made pianos in the 1820s from his house in Seesen, Germany.
-He made pianos under the Steinweg brand until he emigrated from Germany to America in 1850 with his wife and seven of his nine children.
+He made pianos under the Steinweg brand until he emigrated from Germany to the United States in 1850 with his wife and seven of his nine children.
 The eldest son, C. F. Theodor Steinweg, remained in Germany, and continued making the Steinweg brand of pianos, partnering with Friedrich Grotrian, a piano dealer, from 1856 to 1865.

 In 1853, Heinrich Engelhard Steinweg founded Steinway & Sons.
-His first workshop in America was in a small loft at the back of 85 Varick Street in the borough of Manhattan in New York City.
+His first workshop in the United States was in a small loft at the back of 85 Varick Street in the borough of Manhattan in New York City.
 The first piano made by Steinway & Sons was given the number 483 because Heinrich Engelhard Steinweg had built 482 pianos in Germany.
 Number 483 was sold to a New York family for $500, and is now on display at the Städtisches Museum Seesen, the town in which Heinrich Engelhard Steinweg began his career as a piano maker.
 A year later, demand was such that the company moved to larger premises at 82–88 Walker Street.
 It was not until 1864 that the family anglicized their name from Steinweg to Steinway.